mariusz-schimke/GiGraph/README.md

 ### Formatting preferences

 Formatting preferences can be modified using the **DotFormattingOptions** class.
-If you want to change the indentation level or generate the output as a single line, pass a customized formatting options instance to the **Build** or **SaveToFile** method on a graph instance.
+If you want to change the indentation level, the indentation character, set a custom line break character/sequence, or generate the output as a single line, pass a customized formatting options instance to the **Build** or **SaveToFile** method on a graph instance.

 ```c#
 ...